minhhoangbui/minhhoangbui.github.io/_posts/2018-2-25-improvement-distributed-training.md

 - Gradual warmup:

 In this setting, we gradually ramp up the learning rate from a small to large value.
-In practice, we start the learning rate from a value $$\eta$$ and inscrease it by a constant amount at each iteration so that the learning rate could reach $$\hat\eta = k\eta$$ after a number of epochs(normally 5 epochs).
-This setting avoids a sudden inscrease in the value of learning rate, allows a healthy convergence at the beginning of learning.
+In practice, we start the learning rate from a value $$\eta$$ and increase it by a constant amount at each iteration so that the learning rate could reach $$\hat\eta = k\eta$$ after a number of epochs(normally 5 epochs).
+This setting avoids a sudden increase in the value of learning rate, allows a healthy convergence at the beginning of learning.
 After the warmup phase, we could go back to the original learning rate schedule.

 # II) Uber's framework for Distributed Training